peritob/Myrtaceae_NLR_workflow/README.md

 ### BLAST known resistance gene sequences against the Myrtaceae genome.
 ### Use the hidden Markov model workflow as described below.

-NB: Outputs all both approaches are still to be refined for a final dataset output.
+NB: Outputs all approaches are still to be refined for a final dataset output.

-1. hmmer/3.2 was used with the nhmmer function and DNA profile hidden markov models (EG_hmm) derived from *Eucalyptus grandis* alignments of the conserved nucleotide binding domain shared by Apaf-1, Resistance proteins and CED4 (NBARC) from coiled-coil (CC) NLR (here named nonTIR) and Toll interleukin-1 (TIR) NLR sequences.
+1. hmmer/3.3 was used with the nhmmer function and DNA profile hidden markov models (EG_hmm) derived from *Eucalyptus grandis* alignments of the conserved nucleotide binding domain shared by Apaf-1, Resistance proteins and CED4 (NBARC) from coiled-coil (CC) NLR (here named nonTIR) and Toll interleukin-1 (TIR) NLR sequences.
 These EG_hmms were screened against the Myrtaceae_species_genome.fasta (where Myrtaceae_species refers to a species, for example Eucalyptus pauciflora).

 ```
 nhmmer EG_nonTIRhmm Myrtaceae_species_genome.fasta >Myrtaceae_species_nonTIRout